ThomasRoca/Lecture-Columbia-Science-Po-2017/README.md

 - More efficient administration ?
 - What about Development Assistance ?
 - Towards new data partenerships with in the private sector?
+Conclusion: data is about people
+	- A new data ecostystem
+	- A new power distribution
+	- A new ethic
 ### 2. Data, the raw material of the digital revolution:
 - "Traditional" sources of data:
 	- Census and Survey data